dylanrichardson/factor/README.md

-This program factors quadratic equations with integer coefficientss.
+This program factors quadratic equations with integer coefficients.
+It was built for MHS Data Structures.